manozpdel/PCA/README.md

-Certainly!
-Here's a description you could use for the GitHub repository for the PCA class that's compatible with both NumPy arrays and Pandas DataFrames:

----

 ## PCA (Principal Component Analysis)

 This repository contains a Python implementation of Principal Component Analysis (PCA) with compatibility for both NumPy arrays and Pandas DataFrames.